io7m/modulechaser/README.md

 $ com.io7m.modulechaser:com.io7m.modulechaser:0.0.1:chaseModules
 ```

-The plugin will generate an XHTML report in `target/modulechaser/modules.xhtml`.
+The plugin will generate an XHTML report in
+`target/modulechaser/modules.xhtml`.
+The plugin currently only analyzes
+dependencies that are in the `compile` scope; it will ignore those in
+`provided` or `test` scopes.